Automated Phone Systems for Doctors’ Offices

 The truth is that any amount of time on hold can frustrate callers.
 Having busy phone lines is expected for a thriving practice, and there are ways you can manage the caller experience to keep patients happy.

 With Telzio, you can route calls from your auto attendant to call queues, which keep callers on hold until the next agent is available to answer the call.
+Call queues enable you to manage your own contact center in-house.
 You can customize queues so that callers will hold for a maximum period of time, before moving onto an announcement, voicemail, or answering service.

 In addition, you can get detailed information on hold times, missed calls, and other call analytics on your phone lines.
 You can use this call data to adjust your auto attendant and receptionist schedules as needed.
 Using the analytics and the flexibility to customize your call queue system with Telzio, you can optimize the caller experience on busy phone lines.